mmomtchev/magickwand.js/README.md

 Only Linux is being worked on at the moment - you are on your own for other OSes

-* In order to generate the C++ wrapping code, you will need SWIG 4.2.0-git with NAPI support from https://github.com/mmomtchev/swig#mmom
+* In order to regenerate the C++ wrapping code, you will need SWIG 4.2.0-git with NAPI support from https://github.com/mmomtchev/swig#mmom
   * Building with the old Node/V8 interface is not possible - the typemaps are not compatible
-  * Alternatively, you can checkout the `generated` branch where all files have been pre-generated
+  * Alternatively, you can checkout the `generated` branch where all files have been pre-generated - `npm run deps:download` does this

 * Recursively clone the repo
 ```shell